norcams/docs-enduser/docs/enddate.rst

    :align: center
    :alt: Project Lifecycle

-The main motivation for having and enforcing and end date for projects, is to make sure that projects are deleted when they are no longer in use.
-This mitigates security issues that would otherwise arise as the result of unmaintained instances, and frees up resources for other users.
+The main motivation for enforcing a limited life span for projects is to make sure that projects are deleted when they are no longer in use.
+This mitigates security issues that would otherwise arise as the result of unmaintained instances (servers), and frees up resources for other users.

 Policy